Philip Oreopoulos

-Philip Oreopoulos is an economist who currently serves as Professor of Economics and Public Policy at the University of Toronto.
+Philip Oreopoulos is an economist who currently serves as Professor of Economics and Public Policy at the University of Toronto Mississauga.
 Oreopoulos's research focuses on the economics of education, labour economics, and public finance.

 Biography

 Philip Oreopoulos earned his B.A. from the University of Western Ontario in 1995, his Master of Arts from the University of British Columbia in 1996, and his Ph.D. from the University of California, Berkeley in 2002, where he researched on labour economics and public finance under the supervision of David Card, Alan J. Auerbach, and John M. Quigley.

-After his Ph.D., Oreopoulos worked as an assistant professor in the Department of Economics of the University of Toronto, where he was promoted first to associate professor in 2007 and then to full professor in 2012.
+After his Ph.D., Oreopoulos worked as an assistant professor in the Department of Economics (Mississauga campus) at the University of Toronto, where he was promoted first to associate professor in 2007 and then to full professor in 2012.
 In addition, he has also held visiting appointments at MIT and at Harvard University.
 Moreover, Oreopoulos is the co-chair of J-PAL's education sector (together with Karthik Muralidharan), a research associate at the National Bureau of Economic Research, with which he has been affiliated since 2003, and a senior fellow at the Canadian Institute for Advanced Research (since 2012), where he previously worked as research scholar (2006–12).
 In terms of professional service, Oreopoulos has worked as a (co-)editor or on the board of editors for the Journal of Labor Economics (2009–present), Labour Economics (2013-present), and the 'American Economic Review (2013-present), in addition to refereeing for numerous academic journals (mostly in economics).